AUSSIE BEE INVESTIGATES A NEW AUSTRALIAN STINGLESS BEE IN FAR NORTH QUEENSLAND

 The brood comb (where the eggs are laid) of Austroplebeia cincta has a special structure.
 It is very different from that built by any other Australian Austroplebeia species:

--- In all the other species (eg Austroplebeia australis) the brood cells are built in a loosely connected pile called a cluster (see photographs in our Booklet 4).
+-- In all the other species (eg Austroplebeia australis) the brood cells are built in a loosely connected pile called a cluster (see photographs in our ebook: How to Recognise the Different Types of Australian Stingless Bees).

 -- However, in this new species, Austroplebeia cincta, the newest brood cells are waxed closely together into single layer sheets.